Ame-Build/Ame-Bus-Doc/src/content/docs/introduction/before_you_start.md

 - async rust: `Future` and `tokio`.
 - ownership and life circle: how to use less `.clone()` and `Arc`.
 - pointers: the difference between `&[T]`, `Box<[T]>`, `Vec<T>`, `Arc<[T]>`.
-- syscall optimization(optional), especially how to decrease the heap allocation.
+- memory optimization(optional), especially how to decrease the heap allocation.

 architecture: